“What accomplishment are you most proud of?” is one of the most common interview questions.

 My greatest achievement was becoming valedictorian of my senior class at Columbia University.
 I earned the top GPA in my class of more than 1,500 students while maintaining a part-time job on campus.
 Through focus and time management, I excelled in my classes and even filled in for student co-workers when they were struggling to keep up.

-While studying marketing as an undergraduate, I volunteered with my community orchestra to raise funds for a scholarship program and while there I noticed that we hadn’t secured any new donors for a while.
-I wanted to discover how our outreach was missing the mark, and what types of new donors we should focus on pursuing.
+While studying marketing as an undergraduate, I volunteered with my community orchestra to raise funds for a scholarship program, and while there, I noticed that we hadn’t secured any new donors for a while.
+I wanted to discover how our outreach was missing the mark and what types of new donors we should focus on pursuing.
 I wrote up a five-question survey and sent it to a selection of people on our list of potential donors.
 I also set up in-person meetings with three donors who had expressed interest but had not donated.
 I learned that younger potential donors found our materials out-of-touch.
 So, I mobilized my fellow interns and created a new campaign targeting donors under 35.
 We raised $20,000 from that cohort by the end of the year.

 Volunteer jobs like these are ideal sources for “greatest accomplishment” answers for entry-level candidates.
 This one is relevant to the job and has a dollar value attached.
-If that’s not possible — which it often isn’t at this level — you can still pick something that impacts others.
+If that’s not possible — which it often isn’t at this level — you can still pick something that affects others.

-During my internship at Dentsu Creative I was tasked with improving engagement on a client’s social media platform.
+During my internship at Dentsu Creative, I was tasked with improving engagement on a client’s social media platform.
 I needed to create content that would increase user interaction and brand visibility.
 I developed a series of creative, engaging posts and a content calendar for TikTok and Instagram.
-My manager approved my plan and within three months engagement on the client’s social media increased by 40%.
+My manager approved my plan, and within three months, engagement on the client’s social media increased by 40%.

 If you’re a mid-level professional, you should have several accomplishments to choose from.
 Pick one that highlights how you can benefit the employer.